whole-tale/wt-design-docs/users_guide/publishing.rst

 Viewing Publishing Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After you've pulished your Tale, you can always view the published location under the metadata tab on the Run page.
+After you've published your Tale, you can always view the published location under the metadata tab on the Run page.

 Whole Tale Generated Files
 --------------------------